Contents of Education

 We mention a few verses of the Holy Quran to outline and explain the Islamic Faith’s basic elements.

 “A Glorious Book this!
 Which has nothing of doubt in it; it is guidance for the God-conscious who fear Allah.
-Those who believe in the Unseen and establish prayer and spend in Our way out of what We have provided them.
-And those who believe in that which has been sent down to you (O My Apostle) and in that which was sent down before you, and they also have faith in the August Day of Judgment.
-They are the ones who are rightly guided, and verily it is they who are successful in both the worlds.”
+Those who believe in the Unseen establish prayer and spend in Our way out of what We have provided them.
+And those who believe in that which has been sent down to you (O My Apostle) and in that which was sent down before you also have faith in the August Day of Judgment.
+They are the ones who are rightly guided, and certainly, it is they who are successful in both worlds.”
 (Al-Quran)

-The first thing that the Quran does is remove doubt, which is the foremost requisite of modern philosophy, by introducing the faith as a fundamental factor behind reality.
-Doubt is a negative factor that hinders the exact understanding of reality; curiosity is a far better alternate to doubt for knowledge development or unearth realities.
-The faith concomitantly presupposes some obligatory beliefs – Unity of God, Unseen System (Angels, Heaven, Hell, etc.), Revealed Books, Institution of Prophets, Day of Judgment, Fate, and Life after Death.
+The Quran first removes doubt, which is the foremost requisite of modern philosophy, by introducing faith as a fundamental factor behind reality.
+Doubt is a negative factor that hinders understanding reality; curiosity is a far better alternative to doubt for knowledge development or unearthing realities.
+The faith concomitantly presupposes some obligatory beliefs – Unity of God, the Unseen System (Angels, Heaven, Hell, etc.), Revealed Books, the Institution of Prophets, the Day of Judgment, Fate, and Life after Death.
 Also, it imposes some obligations on believers – Kalimah (a confession of faith), prayer, fasting, almsgiving, and pilgrimage.
-It is noteworthy that the Unity of God’s idea must create the belief of humanity’s unity.
+Notably, the Unity of God’s idea must create the belief in humanity’s unity.

-The Islamic approach towards faith is revealed, explained, and planted through reverent personalities, i.e., prophets; a faith-based on personal reasoning is not acceptable in Islam.
+The Islamic approach towards faith is revealed, explained, and planted through reverent personalities, i.e., prophets; a religion based on personal reasoning is unacceptable in Islam.
 The finality of prophets’ wording about faith elements is also essential.
-A loving and trustful posture towards prophets is fundamental for complete faith; without it, faith is incomplete or objectionable.
-The very foundation of faith is thus love and submission to a reverent personality or a prophet. , faith can be defined as accepting something true, which has been told by someone who is believed to be trustworthy/praiseworthy.
+A loving and trustful posture towards prophets is fundamental for complete faith; religion is incomplete or objectionable without it.
+Thus, faith’s very foundation is love and submission to a reverent personality or a prophet. , religion can be defined as accepting something true, which has been told by someone believed to be trustworthy/praiseworthy.

 Islam vehemently put forward two aspects of faith – human and transcendental.
-The human aspects propose the unity of humanity, while the transcendental aspects propose the Unity of God’s Unity.
-Faith is incomplete if one aspect is ignored or not forcefully defined.
-Also, the ignorance of one aspect makes the human personality lopsided and unstable.
-The repercussions of wrong beliefs about the unity of humanity and the Unity of God are manifold and penetrating every aspect of human society.
-It can lead the nations into some continuous strife and belligerent attitude towards each other.
-Moreover, the effects of wrong beliefs go beyond the present generations’ outlook and disturb future generations’ peace and tranquility.
+The human elements propose the unity of humanity, while the intangible elements propose the Unity of God’s Unity.
+Faith is incomplete if one part is ignored or not forcefully defined.
+Also, ignorance of one feature makes the human personality lopsided and unstable.
+The repercussions of wrong beliefs about the unity of humanity and the Unity of God are manifold and penetrate every aspect of human society.
+It can lead the nations into continuous strife and belligerent attitudes toward each other.
+Moreover, the effects of wrong beliefs go beyond the present generation’s outlook and disturb future generations’ peace and tranquility.

 B. KNOWLEDGE

-Understanding the factual/declarative, procedural, and conceptual aspects of something that a person acquires through education, observation, and experience is understood.
+Understanding the factual/declarative, procedural, and conceptual aspects of something a person acquires through education, observatiEducationxperience is understood.
 Acquisition of knowledge is the basic demand of human nature.
-It plays a vital role in the growth and development of a person or a nation.
+It plays a vital role in a person’s or nation’s growth and development.

 1. Bases of Human Knowledge: -Let us quote some verses of the Quran on the subject:

 Allah said:’ O Adam!
 Tell them the names of these things.”
-Then Adam had told the angels the names of those things, Allah said: “Did I not tell you that I know full well all the hidden mysteries of the heavens and the earth and I know whatever you disclose and whatever you have been concealing?
+Then Adam had told the angels the terms of those things, and Allah said: “Did I not tell you that I know full well all the hidden mysteries of the heavens and the earth, and I know whatever you disclose and whatever you have been concealing?

 The verses manifest that human nature has been made inherently fit and capable of receptivity and absorption of Divine Knowledge.
-Moreover, Adam’s knowledge has the ability to conceptualize things in nature.
-Thirdly, man has the ability to develop language because Adam assigned names to items without prior formal training.
+Moreover, Adam’s knowledge can conceptualize things in the heart.
+Thirdly, man can develop language because Adam assigned names to items without formal training.
 These verses also show that the first man of the earth came down fully abreast of scientific knowledge, in full monopoly to develop it for natural conquest.
-According to the Quran, then the human activity program should proceed hand in hand with the divine cooperation and blessing before the plan was being carried on unilaterally in which God has no vice-regent.
-The verses also indicate that a man has free will to choose the right or wrong path of life.
+According to the Quran, the human activity program should proceed hand in hand with divine cooperation and blessing before the plan is carried on unilaterally, in which God has no vice-regent.
+The verses also indicate that a man can choose the right or wrong path.
 There is no external compulsion on his free choice.
-The verses also indicate that humanity has a strong tendency towards injustice and strife.
-However, it can be managed through human knowledge and is restrained by the Will of God.
+The poems also suggest that humanity strongly tends to injustice and strife.
+However, it can be managed through human knowledge and restrained by God’s Will.

 2. Types of knowledge: -Knowledge can be classified into the following groups: